 So, based on the above formula, the ROE for Zimmer Biomet Holdings is:

-The 'return' is the profit over the last twelve months.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.06.
+The 'return' is the income the business earned over the last year.
+That means that for every $1 worth of shareholders' equity, the company generated $0.02 in profit.

-However, when we compared Zimmer Biomet Holdings' growth with the industry we found that while the company's earnings have been shrinking, the industry has seen an earnings growth of 14% in the same period.
-This is quite worrisome.
+That being said, we compared Zimmer Biomet Holdings' performance with the industry and were concerned when we found that while the company has shrunk its earnings, the industry has grown its earnings at a rate of 16% in the same period.

-Is Zimmer Biomet Holdings Using Its Retained Earnings Effectively?
+Is Zimmer Biomet Holdings Making Efficient Use Of Its Profits?

-Zimmer Biomet Holdings' low three-year median payout ratio of 11% (implying that it retains the remaining 89% of its profits) comes as a surprise when you pair it with the shrinking earnings.
+When we piece together Zimmer Biomet Holdings' low three-year median payout ratio of 22% (where it is retaining 78% of its profits), calculated for the last three-year period, we are puzzled by the lack of growth.
 The low payout should mean that the company is retaining most of its earnings and consequently, should see some growth.
-So there could be some other explanations in that regard.
-For example, the company's business may be deteriorating.
+So there might be other factors at play here which could potentially be hampering growth.
+For instance, the business has faced some headwinds.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.